National Institutions House: Construction

 The design was selected despite some criticism, particularly with regard to its comparatively low height.
 Architect Benjamin Cheikin argued that the building was too low compared to the buildings of other religious groups in Jerusalem, including the nearby Terra Sancta building.

 Construction work began in 1928.
 Due to budgetary problems, the construction was completed in stages.
 The first floor of the building was dedicated in 1930, and the second story was completed in 1936.

-Memorial to Victims of Antisemitism around the World
+Memorial to Victims of Antisemitism Around the World

-In 2008, the National Institutions House established The Memorial to Victims of Antisemitism around the World in design of a Star of David shape, on which are inscribed the names of the Jews who were killed around the world in anti-Semitic acts.
+In 2008, the National Institutions House established the Memorial to Victims of Antisemitism Around the World in a Star of David shape, on which are inscribed the names of the Jews who were killed around the world in anti-Semitic acts.
 Every year in front of the memorial, there is a ceremony in memory of all Jews who were killed in anti-Semitic events around the world.